The BrowserGym Ecosystem for Web Agent Research: Unification of Web Agent Benchmarks

 \section{Unification of Web Agent Benchmarks}

-BrowserGym currently supports six popular web agent benchmarks, listed in \Cref{tab:benchmark_summary}.
+We bring 3 new web agent benchmarks to BrowserGym, namely WebLINX \citep{weblinx}, VisualWebArena \citep{visual-webarena} and AssistantBench \citep{assistant-bench}.
+With these, BrowserGym currently supports six popular web agent benchmarks, listed in \Cref{tab:benchmark_summary}.
 Each benchmark consists of a set of BrowserGym tasks, accessible as a BrowserGym environment through the gymnasium interface (\Cref{fig:unified-benchmarks}).
 Any task from any of these benchmarks can then be executed using the same code base, through the same observation/action API, and any web agent implemented for one benchmark can readily be evaluated on another.\footnote{BrowserGym also suggests a unified API for agent creation which streamlines implementation efforts (\Cref{sec:make-your-agent}).} The advantages are the following: \begin{itemize} \item \textbf{Breaking silos}.
 Unifying benchmarks encourages the development of general-purpose web agents.
 While benchmark-specific solutions have their own merit \citep{rci-agent,step-agent} and correspond to real use cases (e.g., a company developing a web agent for an internal website), we believe that the pursuit of generic solutions is more likely to bring long-term, impactful innovation.

 \item \textbf{Accelerating research}.
 Proposing a unified interface for web agents will also encourage the development of new, compatible benchmarks, stimulate progress in the field, and accelerate research.
 For example, a new BrowserGym-compatible security benchmark could easily evaluate all existing web agent implementations, without the need to spend time and effort adapting agent codes.